Multibrain/baum/README.md

 Replace model by the class name you plan to use for your Nested Set model.

+Alternatively, if you have an existing eloquent class, you can add a trait to it

+    php artisan baum:install-trait NAMESPACE\CLASS

 The generator will install a migration and a model file into your application configured to work with the Nested Set behaviour provided by Baum.
 You SHOULD take a look at those files, as each of them describes how they can be customized.